Life Insurance Statistics for 2025

 Advertising & Editorial Disclosure

-A young couple consults with their insurance agent in the office.
+A young couple consults with their life insurance agent in the office.

 American life insurance ownership has stabilized at 51%, but large protection gaps exist across different demographic groups.
-Though carriers paid nearly $150 billion in benefits last year, millions recognize their vulnerability yet go without coverage due to perceived affordability challenges and competing financial priorities.
+Though carriers paid nearly $150 billion in benefits last year, millions recognize their vulnerability yet go without coverage because of perceived affordability challenges and competing financial priorities.

-These market trends offer valuable context for assessing your personal protection needs in today's environment.
-Whether you're among the 75 million Americans with no coverage or the 27 million requiring additional protection, navigating the various policy types and their costs requires insight into how insurers structure their offerings.
+These market trends provide context for assessing protection needs.
+Among the 75 million Americans with no coverage and 27 million requiring additional protection, understanding policy types and costs requires insight into how insurers structure offerings.

 mglogo icon